Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

 Problem: State and location of the pizza restaurant?
 Which is the most popular pizza and the most prevalent average price for pizza?
 Person-in-charge: LI Shengwei, WONG Tuen Hung
 Related Documents: Data_visualisation.ipynb, Average_price.map.png, Numbers of restaurant.map.png, Restaurant location.map.png, wordcloud.ipynb
-- problems solution,improved code and extra graphs
+- Problems solution, improved code and extra graphs
-- pizza map (average price, restaurant location, restaurant counts)
+- Pizza map (average price, restaurant location, restaurant counts)
-- word cloud (the most popular pizza in menus and the most average price for pizza by detect the texts in csv.file.)
+- Word cloud (the most popular pizza in menus and the most average price for pizza by detect the texts in csv.file.)

 ### 2. Regression
 Problem: What factors are affecting the pizza business?